microsoft/Video_Call_MOS/README.md

 ```

 ## Training
 To train a new Video Call MOS model following script can be used.
-It uses pre-computed VMAF features and alignment indices of the `vmaf_results` CSVs as inputs.
+It uses pre-computed VMAF features and alignment indices loaded from CSV files as inputs.
 For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Model inference](#Model-inference)).
 The path variables within the script need to be updated before running the script.
 The training parameters, such as, which input features to use, the number of epochs or LSTM layers and hidden units size may be adjusted as well.

 ```bash
 python run_training.py